NICMx/Jool/doc/usr/mod-run-464xlat.md

 ## Closing words

 Though at this point you can see how you can defend yourself against IP literals and legacy IPv4-only appliances, you might want to be forewarned that at least [one application protocol](http://tools.ietf.org/html/rfc959) out there is so poorly designed it works differently depending on whether it's sitting on top of IPv6 or IPv4.
-Therefore, [addressing IP literals in this case is not sufficient to make it work via NAT64](https://github.com/NICMx/NAT64/issues/114).
+Therefore, [addressing IP literals in this case is not sufficient to make FTP work via NAT64](https://github.com/NICMx/NAT64/issues/114).

 On the other hand, some network-aware protocols only partially depend on literals, and the NAT64 is not going to get in the way of the features that don't.
 FTP's passive mode falls in this category.

+You can make active FTP work by deploying a fully stateless dual translation environment such as [siit-dc-2xlat](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc-2xlat-00).
+It works because both the client and server are both using IPv4 sockets, the IPv4 addresses are unchanged end-to-end, and it's fully bi-directional, so active and passive FTP on arbitrary ports work fine.
+In siit-dc-2xlat, the IPv6 network in the middle becomes an invisible "tunnel" through which IPv4 is transported.

 Here's a list of protocols that are known to use IP literals.
 You might also want to see [RFC 6586](http://tools.ietf.org/html/rfc6586).

- - FTP (try passive mode)
+ - FTP
  - Skype
  - NFS
  - Google Talk Client